IBM/z_ansible_collections_doc/source/eda/additional-resources.rst

 Support and licensing
 ---------------------

-- Red Hat Ansible Automation Platform subscription
+- Red Hat Ansible Automation Platform subscriptions:
  - Includes access to all Red Hat Ansible Certified Content.
  - Enterprise support for certified collections.
  - Access to Automation Hub for certified content.